-If you love homemade red velvet cake, then you’ll love these sugar cookie bars from scratch with a red velvet twist, complete with vanilla buttercream frosting and sprinkles.
+If you love red velvet cake, then you’ll love these homemade Small Batch Red Velvet Sugar Cookie Bars from scratch without cake mix, complete with a small batch of cream cheese frosting and sprinkles.

 I didn’t use my sprinkles.
 I didn’t use my cupcake liners.
 I didn’t embrace the holiday spirit and always want to dive right into last minute recipe ideas before the next holiday takes place

 Items you may need (affiliate links):

 - Gradually beat in the flour mixture until a dough form (do not overmix).

 - Spread the dough evenly into the pan with an offset spatula (it will be slightly sticky).
 Bake about 20-25 minutes or until the edges start to pull away and a toothpick comes out of the center clean.
 Cool completely before topping with cream cheese frosting.